ZaneBartlett1/personalWebsite/src/content/work/CountOnIt/blog.md

 * Drop down to say if you want to look at the counters, logs, or both
-* Filters, let's you do basic filters on a row based on a column like "less than x"
+* Filters, lets you do basic filters on a row based on a column like "less than x"
-* Columns, let's you select which columns to view
+* Columns, lets you select which columns to view
 * Export, exports to csv
 * Sort, as basic as filtering
 * SQL, for the advanced